-Meghan Campbell is a Lecturer in Law at the University of Birmingham.
+Meghan Campbell is Reader in International Human Rights Law at the University of Birmingham.
 Her research explores how the international human rights system can best respond to gender inequality and poverty.
-Her monograph Women, Poverty, Equality(Hart Publishing, 2018) explores how the concept of equality in the UN Convention on the Discrimination on the Elimination of All Forms of Discrimination Against Women can be ...
+Her monograph Women, Poverty, Equality(Hart Publishing, 2018) explores how the concept of equality in the UN Convention on the Discrimination on the Elimination of All Forms of ...

 - +44 (0)121 414 6315

-Professor of Gender, Transitional Justice and International Criminal Law
+Professor of Transitional Justice and International Criminal Law

 - 0121 414 6316

 Professor Nicholas Crowson is a Professor of Contemporary British History with a particular interest in homelessness from the 1880s to the modern day.
 This includes recreating the life stories of vagrants in late Victorian times; exploring the hidden history of the mass squatting of military camps in 1946; examining the role of the Reception Centres after 1946; and considering the impact of ...

 Senior Lecturer in United States History

 Tom Cutterham is a historian of Revolutionary America and the late eighteenth-century Atlantic world.
 He teaches the history of North America from the first English colonisations to the end of the nineteenth century, including courses on women in the American Revolution and the meaning of freedom in American history.
 Following his first book, Gentlemen Revolutionaries: Power and Justice in the ...